 The Vaccine Injury Table is a chart that outlines vaccines and possible vaccine injuries that are recognized as compensable cases by the Vaccine Injury Compensation Program (VICP).
-While vaccine injuries not listed on the table may also be compensated, if a vaccine injury fits within the parameters outlined in the Vaccine Injury Table, the burden shifts to the government to prove that the vaccine did not cause the injury.
+While injuries not listed on the table may also be compensated, if an injury fits within the parameters outlined in the table, the burden shifts to the government to prove that the vaccine did not cause the injury.
 These “table cases” are often easier to prove in Court.

-As of late 2016, two common vaccine injuries, Guillain-Barre Syndrome (“GBS”) and SIRVA (“Shoulder Injury Resulting from Vaccine Administration”), were not listed on the Vaccine Injury Table, although these cases have been compensated for years.
+As of late 2016, two common injuries, Guillain-Barre Syndrome (“GBS”) and SIRVA (“Shoulder Injury Resulting from Vaccine Administration”), were not listed on the table, although these cases have been compensated for years.

 If you or a loved one has suffered from SIRVA or GBS as a result of a vaccination, please contact us immediately for a free consultation.
 Our attorneys have successfully litigated hundreds of SIRVA and GBS cases in the VICP.
 The Program pays for attorney’s fees and costs so there is no financial burden on the client.
 We look forward to hearing from you!